lmigonzalez/wellness-subscriptions-2/README.md

 3. Check the console logs for error messages
 4. Run `npm run test-wellness` to diagnose issues

-### Monthly Plans Not Updating
+### Daily Plans Not Updating

-1. Run `npm run generate-monthly-plans` to create fresh plans
+1. Check that the daily plan generation is working properly
-2. Check that the monthly storage is working properly
+2. Verify OpenAI API is responding correctly
-3. Verify OpenAI API is responding correctly
+3. Check the console logs for error messages

 ### Cron Job Issues